rb00295/cfc_underwiting/README.md

 ## Set-up

 1. Keep main.py and requirements.txt in same directory.
-2. Navigate to directory and run: pip install -r requirements.txt
-   This will ensure that all non-native Python packages used by the program will be downloaded.
+2. Navigate to directory and run: [_pip install -r requirements.txt_] This will ensure that all non-native Python packages used by the program will be downloaded.

 ## Running

 1. Run main.py as any other Python script from terminal or IDE.
 2. A message may be displayed asking for permission to use file system when running.
-   Accept, this is Selenium web-driver trying to access Chrome and/or write .json files current directory.
+   Accept, this is Selenium web-driver trying to access Chrome and/or write .json files to current directory.
 4. Output files from program will be saved to the same directory as main.py.